Thai baht: Issue 2, 3 – 1860, 1869 – Tributary Series & Great Chula Seal Series

-Issue 4 – 1875
+Issue 4 – 1875 – Chulalongkorn Monogram Series

 The first series to depict king Rama V, the coins of this issue were made of copper, silver, and gold.
 Though gold was strangely only used for the 1 fueang denomination.
 The new shield emblem was introduced in this issue.
 This shield was separated into three section.
 Drawing from western influences, symbols within these sections represented territories Siam was controlling.
 The tree-headed elephant represented Siamese territory, the bottom-left elephant represented Lan Xang, and the warangka represented Siamese Malaya.

-Due to a malfunction in the minting machinery at the government mint, which prevented the production of circulating coinage, King Chulalongkorn ordered the design of this coin series and commissioned its production by a mint in Birmingham, England.
+Due to a malfunction in the minting machinery at the government mint, which prevented the production of circulating coinage, King Chulalongkorn ordered the design of this coin series and commissioned its production by a mint in Birmingham.
 This marked the first time that coins were minted abroad for circulation in Siam.
 The copper coins in this issue were made in the same size as the coins of the United Kingdom, with the Solot being the same size as the Farthing, the Att being the same size as the Half-Penny, and the Siao being the same size as the Penny.
 The silver coins differ in size to the British counterpart due to the baht being pegged to a different unit of silver.
 The copper coin in this case were base metal and were not pegged to any standard metal, hence their size tend to differ more throughout history.
 These copper coins only represent a certain amount of silver.

 These silver coins were minted when the Sathit Kuang machinery was put into use in 1889 at the Sathit Kuang Coin Mint, marking the beginning of a new coinage system.
 The year markings started to appear on the coins from R.S.
 120 (1898) onwards.